GosiaJ/TicketMachine/README.md

 # TicketMachine
 ========

-This project is a simple software for ticket machine.
+This project is a software for ticket machine.
 HTML5, CSS3, JS, JQuery were used.